OWASP/CheatSheetSeries/cheatsheets/Transaction_Authorization_Cheat_Sheet.md

 - An application is using the same method for user authentication (usually as a second factor to traditional login/password) and for transaction authorization.
 E.g. by using a OTP token, Challenge-response codes, operation signing using external smartcard, ...
 - A malware may present the user a false error message after the first step (authentication to the application) and trick the user into repeating the authentication procedure.
 The first authentication code will be used by the malware for authentication, whereas the second code would be used to authorize a fraudulent transaction.
 Even challenge-response schemes could be abused using this scenario as malware can present a challenge taken from a fraudulent transaction and trick the user to provide response.
 Such an attack scenario is used widely in [malware attacks against electronic banking](http://securityintelligence.com/back-basics-malware-authors-downgrade-tactics-stay-radar/#.VX_qI_krLDc).

 In the abovementioned scenario, the same method was used to authenticate the user and to authorize the transaction.
-Malware can abuse this behaviour to extract transaction authorization credentials without the user’s knowledge.
-Social engineering methods [can be used despite utilized authentication and operation authorization methods](http://securityintelligence.com/tatanga-attack-exposes-chiptan-weaknesses/#.VZAy9PkrLDc) but the application shouldn’t simplify such attack scenarios.
+Malware can abuse this behaviour to extract transaction authorization credentials without the user's knowledge.
+Social engineering methods [can be used despite utilized authentication and operation authorization methods](http://securityintelligence.com/tatanga-attack-exposes-chiptan-weaknesses/#.VZAy9PkrLDc) but the application shouldn't simplify such attack scenarios.

 Safeguards should allow the user to easily distinguish authentication from transaction authorization.
 This could be achieved by: